Daily Houserule tweets: June 2022

 2022-06-28: Another idea to boost Feint’s appeal:

 On All-Out Attack (Feint), if the feint fails or the fighter simply isn’t satisfied with it, let him replace the attack with a second feint attempt.
-(An attack will then have to come on his next turn.)
+(The actual attack will then have to come on his next turn.)

 (Fair is fair: If you succeed with the 1st feint but take a 2nd in hopes of a better result, you’re stuck with the 2nd, for good or bad.
 Just as if you’d made two normal Feints across two turns.)